-If a student earned more aid than was disbursed to him, the school would owe the student a postwithdrawal disbursement which must be paid within 120 days of the student's withdrawal.
+If a student earned more aid than was disbursed to him, the institution would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.

 Title IV funds will be returned to the U.S. Department of Education in the following order: